rushimanche/LexisNexis-Scraper/README.md

-# Lexis Nexis Scraper
+# Lexis Nexis Web Scraper

-## Description
+## Overview

-This repository contains a python package for the automated scraping of the Lexis Nexis web service.
+This repository hosts a Python package that enables automated scraping from the Lexis Nexis web service.

-Why use this package/code?
-There are a small collection of alternative options available however these codesets are either outdated, inefficient, require access to the official API, or are not suitably customisable.
-These reasons led to the development of this package.

-Currently, this package only works for academic users but the functionality can easily be expanded to regular and organisational users.
-Please let us know if you want these features incorporated!
-This can quickly and easily (hopefully) be done.
-The only reason it hasn’t been completed is because we have no way of testing it!

-Whilst our best efforts have been made to ensure that the package is robust, as with any web scraping tasks connection drop outs, delays in obtaining pages may cause issues.
-Likewise, if the website structure changes we endeavour to do our best to update the package as soon as an issue is raised.

-> **_DISCLAIMER:_** This code was developed for academic purposes.
-Using this software package may be a violation of the terms of use set out by LexisNexis.
-By downloading and using this package you do so at your own legal risk.
+This package was designed to address the shortcomings of existing options, which are either obsolete, inefficient, require API access, or lack sufficient customization options.
+Presently, this package is tailored for academic users, but it can easily be modified to accommodate regular and organizational users.

-## Requirements
+## Prerequisites

-- Lexis Nexis Subscription (API Access Not Required)
+- Lexis Nexis Subscription (API Access Not Necessary)
 - Python 3
 - Chrome Driver
-  - Used to simulate a real web browser.
+  - This tool mimics an actual web browser.
-  - Available to download at: https://chromedriver.chromium.org/downloads
+  - It can be downloaded from: https://chromedriver.chromium.org/downloads
-- Access to MySQL Database (Optional)
+- MySQL Database Access (Optional)

-## Installation
+## How to Install

 ### Using PIP